 Any question, difference or dispute arising or about to arise between the Council and any department of the Public Service of the State, or any instrumentality of the government of the State, with respect to the exercise of any rights, powers or authority or the discharge of any duty by either or both of them may be finally and conclusively determined by the Governor.

-[Section 23: Correction to reprint in Gazette 28 Oct 2003 p.
+[Section 23: Correction to reprint: Gazette 28 Oct 2003 p.
 4527.]

 24. Actions, claims and demands